JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 <p align="center"><img src="img/ssh.png" alt="NAT" width="70%" height="70%" class="center" ></p>

-### 4. Hadoop Configuration
+### 4. Hadoop Installation

-In the next steps we are going to extract a stable version of Apache Hadoop from the official site and set up the main files to implement the Hadoop environment
+In the next steps we are going to extract a stable version of Apache Hadoop from the official site.
+This installation is simple from Linux.

 * Set the main location to our hadoop user folder